wooferzfg/wwrando/README.md

 This is an ISO patcher for The Legend of Zelda: The Wind Waker based on [LagoLunatic's wwrando](https://github.com/LagoLunatic/wwrando), and [brainfubar's fork](https://github.com/brainfubar/wwrando).

-The goal is to add features found in wwrando to an otherwise vanilla ISO.
+The goal is to add features coded in for wwrando to an otherwise vanilla ISO.
+No randomization.
 Intended for casual gameplay.

 Allows you to customize Link, but casual outfits will only be seen before getting the tunic or during New Game+